BurdetteLamar/minitest_log/README.md

 The wrapping verdict logs all details for the wrapped assertion.

-The arguments for the verdict method and its assert method are the same, except that the verdict method adds a leading verdict identifier.
+The arguments for the verdict method and its assert method are the same, except that the verdict method adds a required leading verdict identifier.
 (Both allow an optional trailing message string.)

 The verdict identifier:
 - Is commonly a string or a symbol, but may be any object that responds to ```:to_s```.